Notes on solving and playing peg solitaire on a computer

-The problem that eventually occurs is that the binary tree becomes too large to fit into memory\footnote{On Wiegleb's 45-hole board, for example.}.
-At this point the problem is easily split into $p$ smaller pieces that are calculated separately.
-It is best if $p$ is a prime number, chosen so as to reduce the problem size so that it fits in memory.
-We now go through the board positions in $A$ as before, but instead of storing each board position $b$ in a binary tree, we convert it to a code and write that code into a temporary file numbered $\mbox{code}(b) \% p = \mbox{code}(b) \pmod p$.
+The problem that eventually occurs is that the binary tree becomes too large to fit into memory\footnote{On Wiegleb's 45-hole board, after 22 jumps the tree contains over 2 billion elements.}.
+At this point the problem is easily split into $p$ smaller pieces that are calculated separately (or in parallel).
+Let $p$ be a prime number, chosen so that $1/p$ of the binary tree fits into memory.
+We now go through the board positions in $\example$ as before, but instead of storing each descendant in a binary tree, we convert it to a code and write that code to a temporary file numbered $\mbox{code}(b) \% p = \mbox{code}(b) \pmod p$.
 Here the ``\%" operator represents the remainder upon division by $p$ (as in C).
-After all board positions in $A$ have been considered, we now go back through each of the $p$ temporary files, filling a binary tree for each $p$ to remove duplicates and finally writing the unique board positions to the disk (in $p$ separate files).
+After all board positions in $\example$ have been considered, we now go back through each of the $p$ temporary files, filling a binary tree for each $p$ to remove duplicates and writing the unique board positions to the disk.